 1. The Popsicle Stick

 7. Carrousel Brainstorming

-So far we’ve touched on eight formative assessment ideas that can help teachers elicit evidence of student learning in the here and now.
-This barometer can be vital to making needed adjustments in teaching plans to improve student learning for all in the classroom.
-These formative assessment ideas are all inexpensive and easy to implement, and engage the entire class consistently.
+Formative assessment is a barometer that can be vital to making needed adjustments in teaching plans to improve student learning for all in the classroom.
+These are all inexpensive and easy to implement, and they can help you engage your entire class consistently.

-By interspersing answers that are common misconceptions, the teacher will also be able to identify areas of student need.
-If you find that students tend to want see what other classmates are raising as a letter before answering on their own, you can employ other formative assessment techniques, like randomly selecting a Popsicle™ Stick and having that student help provide the correct answer.
+By interspersing answers that are common misconceptions, you will be able to identify areas of student need.
+If you find that students tend to want to see what other classmates are raising as a letter before answering on their own, you can employ other formative assessment techniques, like randomly selecting a Popsicle Stick and having that student help provide the correct answer.

 This formative assessment idea does require a limited set of answers, and you may need to write down what answer corresponds to what letter.
 As a result, this idea is often best suited for teaching subjects like math, versus those where opinion can (and should) form part of the answer.

 Get more formative assessment tips and tricks in our e-book “Making it work: How formative assessment can supercharge your practice.”